SixArm/sixarm_git_notes/git_tmux_shell_prompt.md

-# tmux git shell prompt
+# Git: tmux shell prompt

 I have a dedicated Git tmux tab for every repo I'm working on, in that tab I use a git shell.
 Initiated by this bash function: